 Please refer to the schematic above regarding the following information:

 1. The black secondary wire with the spark plug boot must be firmly connected to the spark plug.
 The other end must have a secure connection to the coil.
 Ignition coil secondary resistance is 9K Ohms ±10% (spark plug terminal to engine ground) Can be 5K Ohms on newer models.

 2. The black wire labeled "A" must be grounded to the engine.
 The coil will not work if this wire is loose.
 In fact, pilots may notice a shock through the metal parts of the throttle cable including the kill switch if they attempt to start the engine with this wire unconnected.
 This wire is the ground wire for the coil.

 3. The blue wire labeled "B" is the primary wire of the coil and is connected to the magneto on the front of the engine and to the kill switch.
 The wire labeled "C" (it can be any color) is the one connected to the kill switch.
 To measure the magneto resistance, disconnect connectors "B" and "C" and measure the value from either female connector to ground.
-The value should 290 Ohms.
+The magneto coil value should 290 Ohms.
 The male connector "B" goes to the ignition coil primary.
 The resistance (all models except the 190) should be 1K+ Ohms (blue wire to engine ground).
-The coil has electronics in it which makes this value difficult to measure so any value greater than 1K Ohms is OK (except an infinite value).
+The coil has electronics in it which makes this value difficult to measure.
+Any value greater than 1K Ohms is OK (except an infinite value).
 If you get no value switch the Ohmmeter leads.
 It is rare that there is a problem with the coil itself.
 Breaks in the wires going to the coil are the most common ignition problem.

 4. The "D" (ground), "E" (battery) and the white wire (alternator) connections are for the optional voltage regulator and are not used unless there is a battery.